 A reducer, or reducing coupling, is a connector that reduces the PVC hose to a size that fits onto the hose fitting or spigot.
 For example, attaching a 3/4-inch spigot to a 1-inch PVC hose requires a transitional piece to ensure a secure fit.

 When working with PVC hose, cutters, connectors, PVC primer, and PVC solvent cement, wear gloves, safety goggles, a dust mask, long sleeves, long pants, and shoes to protect the hands, eyes, lungs, and skin.

 Before attaching connectors or a spigot, prepare the PVC hose.
-First, use a ratcheting hose cutter to cut the end of the PVC hose square, or flat, so it fits precisely into the connector.
-After making the cut, use sandpaper to buff the end of the hose to smooth any sharp or ragged edges.
+First, use a ratcheting hose cutter to cut the end of the PVC hose square or flat, so it fits precisely into the connector.
+After cutting, use sandpaper to buff the end of the hose to smooth any sharp or ragged edges.
 Wipe all parts with a clean rag.
 A PVC cleaner helps remove lingering dust.